 How to complete Form W-3.
-The instructions under How to complete Form W-2 on page 8 generally apply to Form W-3.
-Darkly type all entries, if possible.
+The instructions under How to complete Form W-2 on page 7 generally apply to Form W-3.
+Type entries using black ink.
+Scanners cannot read entries if the type is too light.
+Be sure to send the entire page of the Form W-3.